tjkuson/train-ranking/README.md

 # Path: app/constants.py
 username = ...
 password = ...
+flask_secret_key = ...
 ```

 The username and password are the ones you use to log in to the Network Rail API.
+The Flask secret key is used to encrypt the session cookie and other security-related things.
+It should be a long random `str` or `bytes` object.

 ## Develop